 About 29% of women-owned businesses in the Middle East and North Africa are considered international, surpassing the rate for male-owned companies.
 More than 75% of women-owned businesses in the United Arab Emirates are considered global.
 In Saudi Arabia, the rate is 50%.

-More than half of women entrepreneurs in markets such as the United Arab Emirates and Tunisia say they are likely to hire six or more employees in the next five years.
-In Saudi Arabia, growing one’s business has become an ambition more closely related to women than men, according to the Mastercard Index.
+Female entrepreneurs from this part of the world are more optimistic about expanding their operations than women from other parts of the world.
+According to the Mastercard Index, more than 50% of women who run their own companies in the United Arab Emirates and Tunisia say they are likely to bring on six or more new employees to the team in the next five years.
+In Saudi Arabia, growing one’s business has become an ambition more common for women than men.

 7. In 2017, women of color accounted for 71% of the new female-owned businesses launched in the United States.

 From 1997 to 2017, the number of firms owned by women grew by 467%.

 Over the past 20 years, businesses owned by African-American women have increased by 259 per day.
 Latina-owned firms increased by 227 per day.
 Asian-American women-led businesses rose by 104 daily, Native American/Alaska Native companies increased by 15, and Native Hawaiian/Pacific Islander by four.

 8. Between 1997 and 2017, the number of U.S. businesses owned by women increased by 114%, a rate 2.5 times higher than the national average when male-owned business are taken into account.

 That said, the annual growth rate of successful women in business over the last 20 years reveals signs of a slowdown.
 The growth rate was 3.9% between 1997 and 2017 (which includes the recession and recovery), as opposed to 2.7% between 2016 and 2017.

 9. The number of women-owned businesses in the United States increased 31 years out of 46 between 1972 and 2018, growing from 402,000 to 12.3 million.